lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 The K-Means clusterer has categorized the Chocolate Shake as a Main based on the £5.95 price point, but given that this is __Shake__ Shack we're talking about, it's probably OK.

 My relation with their burgers has evolved over time; At first I could only eat the Shroom burger, which kinda sucked.
 I was hugely excited about the launch of their fried chicken sandwich, which did not disappoint (At first).
 Over time though, it started tasting super dry and chewy, and whenever they came out with a special edition chicken burger (Like the Chipotle Cheddar Chick'n, or the Black Truffle Chick'n) I'd immediately switch loyalties.
 I'm still not sure why the special edition burgers tasted so much better; My theory about the Black Truffle Chick'n is that it was made of thigh meat, which meant a juicier and more tender patty.
-While the data doesn't reflect this, recently life came full circle and I switched back to the Shroom burger.
+While the data doesn't reflect this, recently life came full circle for me when I switched back to the Shroom burger.

 # Byron